List of Power Rangers Ninja Steel characters: Speedwing

-Speedwing (voiced by Ian Hughes) is a peregrine falcon monster and member of the Galactic Ninjas who is the fastest of the bunch.
+Speedwing (voiced by Ian Hughes) is a peregrine falcon-themed monster and member of the Galactic Ninjas who is the fastest of the bunch.

 In "The Need for Speed", Speedwing takes his medallion and heads to Earth, claiming that the Rangers won't see him coming.
 While testing her suit in order to beat the hoverboard speed record, she crashed into Speedwing as the Rangers transform.
 Applying his Speed Star, Speedwing moves too fast for the Rangers to attack.
 The Rangers work to use his own speed against him, which causes his Speed Star to fall off and he gets away.
 Speedwing tells Wolvermean that he'll get his Speed Star back.
 With footage discovered by the Cosmo Royale's Buzzcam, Speedwing is sent by Madame Odius to get it back.
 At the record-breaking competition, Speedwing attacks as Sarah comes clean about the use of his Speed Star in her hoverboard.
 The Rangers fight Speedwing until the recovered Speed Star lands on Brody's helmet.
 While Preston goes after Brody, the others face off against Speedwing.
 Thanks to a strategy by Sarah, Brody plants the broken Speed Star onto Speedwing's back, causing him to run off.
 The Rangers confront Speedwing and Brody takes him down with the Lion Fire Strike Final Attack.
 Thanks to a unanimous vote from the audience, Cosmo Royale uses the Gigantify Ray to make Speedwing grow as the Rangers form the Lion Fire Zord and the Ninja Fusion Zord.
 This monster was destroyed by the Lion Fire Megazord and the Ninja Fusion Zord.
 Odius then claims Speedwing's Ninja Medallion.

 Rygore

-Rygore (voiced by Charlie McDermott) is an Indian rhinoceros monster and member of the Galactic Ninjas who is an expert at surprise attacks and has super-strength.
+Rygore (voiced by Charlie McDermott) is an Indian rhinoceros-themed monster and member of the Galactic Ninjas who is an expert at surprise attacks and has super-strength.
 In addition to his medallion that boosts his strength, he also uses a special pair of dice to create various objects to use on the Rangers, like Dice Roll #3 creating a kettle to shoot scalding liquid on the Rangers.

 In the episode "Caught Red-Handed", Rygore is destroyed by the Ninja Ultrazord.

 Venoma

-Venoma (voiced by Aidee Walker) is a wasp monster and member of the Galactic Ninjas who has poisonous charms.
+Venoma (voiced by Aidee Walker) is a wasp-themed monster and member of the Galactic Ninjas who has poisonous charms.
 In the episode "Love Stings", Venoma is destroyed by the Ninja Blaze Megazord.